I will explore the potential risks of exposure to two members of a family of man-made chemicals called PFAS.

 There are many potential risks from exposure to these chemicals created by human ingestion.
 PFOA and PFOS can be ingested through exposure to cookware.

 Examples include the Teflon lining of pots and pans.
-They can also be ingested through products manufactured directly by drinking water sources.
-The chemicals can enter the environment through wastewater treatment plants, landfills, and incinerators.
+The chemicals can also be ingested through products manufactured directly by drinking water sources.
+They can enter the environment through wastewater treatment plants, landfills, and incinerators.

 Regulations and Guidelines for PFOA and PFOS

-The EPA in the United States has issued health advisories for PFOA and PFOS.
+The United States EPA has issued health advisories for PFOA and PFOS.
 They recommend drinking water containing a maximum of 70 parts per trillion (ppt).
 Additionally, several states have taken action to regulate PFOA and PFOS in consumer products and firefighting foams.
 The European Union has also banned PFOA and PFOS in consumer products.

 History of PFOA and PFOS Regulation in the US

-The EPA launched an investigation into the potential health risks of PFOA and PFOS in the early 2000s.
-This brought about the regulation of these chemicals in the United States.
+In the early 2000s, the EPA launched an investigation into the potential health risks of PFOA and PFOS, which led to the regulation of these chemicals in the United States.

-2006 the Environmental Protection Agency (EPA) agreed with eight major chemical manufacturers.
-This agreement required them to phase out the production of perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS) by 2015.
+In 2006, the Environmental Protection Agency (EPA) agreed with eight major chemical manufacturers to phase out the production of perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS) by 2015.
 However, these chemicals are still in the environment and risk human health.

 Current State of PFOA and PFOS Regulation in the US